AlaaAlassi/darknet/README.md

 # gcc version
-you need to do this befpre you build
+you need to do this before you build
 ```
  sudo ln -sf gcc-5 /usr/bin/gcc
 ```